-7 goals every project manager should aspire to achieve
+Here are 7 essential goals that every project management professional should aspire to achieve, according to the Gartner.

 Technical skills are important, but when companies focus on hiring hard skills over soft skills, it can create gaps in leadership skills.
 PMO offices should hire, mentor and train project managers with soft skills, so they can turn around and do the same.
 These skills include buy-in, mentoring, conflict resolution and innovation.

 With trained, strategic thinkers, your PMO office will have more success executing on high-impact projects.
 Identifying high-visibility and high-impact initiatives, and then following through on a clear vision and plan can save time, money and resources.

 Report on what the business really cares about

 Every project manager should be able to report KPIs, but the goal is to report on the most valuable qualitative and quantitative KPIs to deliver visibility and insight into projects with confidence.

 Build a framework that shows how the PMO aligns with strategic enterprise objectives

 A great project manager can communicate to outside business leaders how the PMO’s value aligns with business goals.
 This is achieved through regular, clear and direct communication with all stakeholders.

 Head into every project with a clear understanding of everyone’s expectations – this includes project sponsors, executives, stakeholders and any teams involved.
 This helps determine KPIs, insights and future progress updates – and no one will be surprised by last minute changes.

 Highlight the PMO’s achievements